BlancoFS/AnalysisAODphaseII/README.md

 # AnalysisAODphaseII

-Instructions to execute the analyzer.
+This analyzer computes the efficiencies in the muon reconstruction of AOD samples.
+The next part explain the instructions to execute the code.

 First, log in gridui: